sxy390/stockX/README.md

-# stocks_goldenX
+# stockX

-This project is to verify the efficiency of the goldenX investment principle.
+This is under construction.